emily1618/Data-Portfolio/CHEATSHEET/README.md

 #### General:
 The primary difference between vectors and matrices is that vectors are 1d arrays while matrices are 2d arrays.

+map() is a method of Series and apply() is defined in both DataFrame and Series.

 - lambda function: perform a function on every row of the dataset